 Yep, 54.2% of likely voters believe Biden was responsible for these divisions.

-Uh, by the way, he did not get a particularly warm reception when he went to Minnesota yesterday.
+By the way, he did not get a particularly warm reception when he went to Minnesota yesterday.

-Uh I mean it it's there's nothing good here.
+I mean, there's nothing good here.

 There's no good, nothing good happening.

-And during the 82-second video he's joined by Biden who he referred to as Amtrak Joe.
+And during the 82-second video, he's joined by Biden, who he referred to as Amtrak Joe.

 Infrastructure is cool, he declared.

-Video provided that's almost as bad as Kamala Harris hiring child actors, firing a communications director, just like Joe did, and then also uh, you know, is the dumbest video I think I've ever seen any politician do.
+Video provided, that's almost as bad as Kamala Harris hiring child actors, firing a communications director, just like Joe did.

-You know, Biden again is out there lying, claiming sending your kids to preschool will cost zero under build back better.
+You know, Biden again is out there lying, claiming sending your kids to preschool will cost zero under Build Back Better.

 Let them buy cars.

-Buddha judge, by the way, has been blasted for urging Americans to get electric cars to save on fuel costs.
+Buddha Judge, by the way, has been blasted for urging Americans to get electric cars to save on fuel costs.

-Well, why don't we go back to the energy independence policies?
+Why don't we go back to the energy independence policies?

 That's the thing about Afghanistan.